-- 1. Follow the procedure in before working inside your computer. - 2.
-Remove the side cover.
+- 1. Follow the procedure in before working inside your computer.

+- 2. Remove the side cover.

+- 3. Remove the speaker .

+- 4. Remove the fan assembly.

-The following image indicates the location of the optional Serial module and provides a visual representation of the removal procedure.
+The following images indicate the location of the heat sink and provide a visual representation of the removal procedure.